Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Security Games

 \subsection{Attribute-Based Credentials}

-Algorithms \ref{alg:abc-unf} and \ref{alg:abc-unlink} show the formal definition of the Unforgeability and Unlinkability security games, respectively.
+Figures \ref{alg:abc-unf} and \ref{alg:abc-unlink} show the formal definition of the Unforgeability $Unf^A$ and Unlinkability $Unlink^A$ security games, respectively.
 These definitions are derived from \cite{issuer_hiding}, but have been adapted to our specific goals.

 As explained in Section \ref{sec:abc}, the Unforgeability security requirement ensures that no attacker can forge a valid presentation without access to a credential.
 The adversary $A$ is allowed to request the issuance of arbitrary credentials and to generate presentations from them. $A$ cannot gain access to any of the issued credentials unless she specifically asks for them: in that case, $A$ is forbidden from outputting a presentation that could have been generated through that revealed credential.

 In the Unlinkability game, $A$'s objective is to guess from which credential a specific presentation was generated.
 This is relevant for privacy considerations, as this property ensures that two different presentations cannot be associated to the same person.
 Notably, $A$ is allowed to provide the credentials $(cred_0, cred_1)$ as well as the issuer public keys, the disclosed attributes and the header of the presentation.